jessonfoo/p001/week_1/2_Beginning_HTML_CSS/chrome_devtools_challenge/README.md

 Take the time to skim the other chapters.
 You'll be diving into JavaScript next week, and although the material covering JS (chapters 3 and 4) is a bit advanced, it provides great exposure to JavaScript in the context of the the DevTools console.

-####2) Fork the <a href="https://gist.github.com/dbc-challenges/0c009b8918f8b2299572" target="_blank" Quiz (like you did with your reflection) and complete it.
+####2) Fork the <a href="https://gist.github.com/dbc-challenges/0c009b8918f8b2299572" target="_blank"> Quiz</a> (like you did with your reflection) and complete it.
 Take a screenshot of your code school points (They appear on the right of the profile page), upload it to a public image sharing site (like min.us), and include the image in your gist.

 ####3) Review and Reflect